joshborup/Mongo-Mini/README.md

 <summary>Document</summary>

-A record in a MongoDB collection and the basic unit of data in MongoDB.
-Documents are analogous to JSON objects but exist in the database in a more type-rich format known as BSON.
+A record in MongoDB is a document, which is a data structure composed of field and value pairs.
+MongoDB documents are similar to JSON objects.
+The values of fields may include other documents, arrays, and arrays of documents.

+The advantages of using documents are:

+- Documents (i.e. objects) correspond to native data types in many programming languages.
+- Embedded documents and arrays reduce need for expensive joins.
+- Dynamic schema supports documents with different key and value pairs existing in the same collection.

 </details>